Healthdirect Free Australian health advice you can count on.

 Key facts

-• Lupus is an autoimmune illness where your immune system attacks your own normal cells.
+• Lupus is an autoimmune illness where your immune system attacks your normal cells.

-• It mostly affects your skin and joints, but it can affect any part of your body.
+• Lupus mostly affects your skin and joints but it can affect any part of your body.

-• Stress, exposure to sunlight, infections and some medicines can trigger symptoms of lupus.
+• Stress, exposure to sunlight, infections and some medicines can trigger symptoms.

-• There is no cure for lupus, but you can manage your symptoms with a combination of medicines and a healthy lifestyle.
+• There is no cure, but you can manage your symptoms with medicines and a healthy lifestyle.

 What is lupus?

 Lupus is a chronic autoimmune illness.
-This means that your immune system attacks your body’s own normal cells.
-Lupus can affect many different parts of your body.
+This means that your immune system attacks your body's normal cells.
+It can affect different parts of your body.

-• Systemic lupus erythematosus (SLE) — this can affect almost any organ or body system.
-It mostly affects your skin and joints, but sometimes it can affect your heart, lungs, kidneys or brain.
+• Systemic lupus erythematosus (SLE) can affect almost any organ or body system.
+It mostly affects your skin and joints.
+For some people, lupus may also affect their heart, blood vessels, lungs, kidneys or brain.

-• Subacute cutaneous lupus — this is even milder and mostly causes rashes and joint pain.
+• Subacute cutaneous lupus is milder and mostly causes rashes and joint pain.

-• Drug induced lupus — this is a reaction to a medicine.
-It fades away after you stop taking the medicine that triggered your lupus.
+• Drug-induced lupus develops as a reaction to certain medicines.
+It usually gets better after you stop taking the medicine that triggered it.

-• Neonatal lupus — this can occur if lupus-causing antibodies (a type of protein in your blood) transfer from the mother to the baby during pregnancy.
-They can cause a rash, liver, blood and sometimes heart problems.
-Neonatal lupus usually resolves about 6 to 12 months after birth when the antibodies degrade.
+• Neonatal lupus erythematosus (NLE) can happen if certain antibodies (a type of protein in your blood) pass to the baby during pregnancy.
+This can lead to skin rashes, liver and blood problems and sometimes heart problems.

 What are the symptoms of lupus?